-- Definition clause - Documents deemed to be trust instruments. - The role of the High Court in respect of trusts and trustees. - The role of the Master of the High Court in respect of trusts and trustees. - The duties of trustees. - The powers of beneficiaries or interested parties. - Income Tax Act (no.58 of 1962) defines a trust as "any trust fund consisting of cash or other assets which are administered and controlled by a person acting in a fiduciary capacity, where such person is appointed under a deed of trust or by agreement or under the Will of a deceased person."
+- The Financial Institutions (Protection of Funds) Act (no. 28 of 2001) - intends to provide for, and consolidate the laws relating to the investment, safe custody and administration of funds and trust property by financial institutions. - Income Tax Act (no.58 of 1962) defines a trust as "any trust fund consisting of cash or other assets which are administered and controlled by a person acting in a fiduciary capacity, where such person is appointed under a deed of trust or by agreement or under the Will of a deceased person."